 Delivered in five varieties, the new Alpina Comtesse somewhat disappoints with its nonspecific, elusive appearance.
 Looking at it for more than thirty seconds gives you a mild case of deja vu: you just can’t stop wondering where you have seen this design before.
 You roll your eyes, snap your fingers, and make those um and ah sounds, but can’t remember because, like those cheap models from Invicta and Fossil, the timepiece could have been delivered with just about any logo on its dial.

 Yes, if you look closer, there is a certain family resemblance to other Alpine watches that make it a bit more recognizable.
-Among those that were released during the last couple of years, there is at least a couple that seem to have donated their parts to the Comtesse.
-The hour and minute hands seem to be borrowed from this year’s Alpiner AL-750SG4E6B chronograph, while the Arabic numerals and the applied triangular logo probably come courtesy of their new Startimer series of pilot’s watches.
+Among those that were released during the last couple of years, there is at least a couple that has donated their parts to the Comtesse.
+The hour and minute hands are borrowed from this year’s Alpiner AL-750SG4E6B chronograph, while the Arabic numerals and the applied triangular logo probably come courtesy of their new Startimer series of pilot’s watches.

 Still, I if you don’t obsess with “originality” and not after a truly unique timekeeper, but are simply in search of a reasonably priced accessory that also happens to measure time, this new three-hander may be a nice choice.